Partitioning-related clauses for

 You cannot perform other DDL concurrently with online table reorganization—that is, no other DDL statements can be issued while an

 ALTER ONLINE TABLE ...
 REORGANIZE PARTITIONstatement is executing.
-For more information about adding MySQL Cluster data nodes online, see Section 18.5.13, “Adding NDB Cluster Data Nodes Online”.
+For more information about adding NDB Cluster data nodes online, see Section 18.5.13, “Adding NDB Cluster Data Nodes Online”.